SharkSnack/shiren-2/content/system/monsters.md

 The attack power of a monster is set to 1 if they're hit by a poison arrow.

-Green Zalokleft, Iron Zalokleft, Rancor Slug, and Intolerable Slug can divide when hit,<br/>creating a fresh copy of the monster that received damage - HP, strength, and status<br/>of the new copy have no relation to the one that was hit.<br/>
+Green Zalokleft, Iron Zalokleft, Rancor Sluggy, and Venom Sluggy can divide when hit,<br/>creating a fresh copy of the monster that received damage - HP, strength, and status<br/>of the new copy have no relation to the one that was hit.<br/>
 They can't divide if there isn't an open tile in a 1 tile radius, or if they're sealed.

 #### Ally Monsters